-Candidates must wait a minimum of 60 days between each unsuccessful NBDHE attempt, with a maximum of four (4) such administrations permitted during any one-year period of time.
-The preceding restrictions are not subject to appeal.
+Candidates must wait a minimum of 60 days between each unsuccessful NBDHE attempt, with a maximum of four (4) such administrations permitted during any one-year period.
+The preceding restriction is not subject to appeal.

 Under the JCNDE's Five Years/Five Attempts Eligibility Rule, candidates must pass the examination within a) five years of their first attempt or b) five examination attempts, whichever comes first.
 Subsequent to the fifth year or fifth attempt, candidates may test once every 12 months after their most recent examination attempt.